 Does your Google review page look like a page out of a Bram Stoker novel?
-Reputation management used to mean dealing with customers face to face and being able to resolve an issue quickly and discreetly.
+Reputation management tips used to mean dealing with customers face to face and being able to resolve an issue quickly and discreetly.
 In today’s cancel culture your online reputation can either make or break your business.

 Before we dive into strategies to help shape your online reputation, it is important to know that even the best companies in the world have to deal with a Karen every now and then.
 Sadly, there is no way around this type of person and ignoring any issues they bring up can no longer be ignored.

 Take a deep breath and realize that even your one-star rating on Google can be improved, and doesn’t have to be the stuff of nightmares.
 Feeling overwhelmed?
 The Your Business Marketer team is ready to help you battle those demons and get your business back on track.

 So, why should you care about your business reputation?
 Does it really matter that some random person halfway around the world had an absurd issue with your product and subsequently left you a 1-star rating on Google?
 To be blunt, YES!